 Jess on the other hand has a full vocabulary.
 Some of the things coming out of his beak came from when Jeff and Laura owned him.

 “I live at 9940 Springhill Drive”.
-That’s where they live.
+That’s where they lived in Alaska.

 Jess is smart enough to sing.
 His favorite tune is,

 He especially likes to emphasize the lyrics,